-Purpose: This call for proposals solicits applications for research grants to conduct research related to obesity.
-The goal of the Pilot and Feasibility Program is to provide seed money to attract new investigators, junior or established, into the study of obesity in association with the Minnesota Obesity Center with the intent that the recipients use these monies to further develop their research and to achieve extramural funding in obesity research.
+Purpose: This call for proposals solicits applications for research grants to conduct research related to nutrition and obesity.
+The goal of the Pilot and Feasibility Program is to provide seed money to attract new investigators, junior or established, into the study of nutrition/obesity in association with the Minnesota Obesity Center with the intent that the recipients use these monies to further develop their research and to achieve extramural funding in nutrition and/or obesity research.

 Selected applications will be funded up to $25,000 Direct Costs per year for one year, with an option for a second year dependent on demonstrated productivity and need.
 Recipients will have access to additional technical support through the Core System of the Minnesota Obesity Center.
 Four research cores are funded by the Center to provide services to Center investigators: 1) the Disordered Eating Assessment Core, 2) the Epidemiology & Intervention Core, 3) the Metabolic Studies Core, and 4) the Molecular & Cellular Basis of Obesity Core.